 Microsorum Pteropus, Needle Leaf: This Java fern is simply gorgeous.
 It possesses long thin leaves that are thinner than the narrow leaf variety.
-Height of this plant is about 6 inches (15 cm).
+The height of this plant is about 6 inches (15 cm).

-Microsorum Pteropus, Trident: This variety grows faster and the leaves are feathery-lobed, just as the name implies, this variety has forks which resembles a trident.
+Microsorum Pteropus, Trident: This variety grows faster and the leaves are feathery-lobed, just as the name implies, this variety has forks which resemble a trident.
 It is shorter than the narrow leaf variant.

 Microsorum Pteropus, Windelov: This variant grows up to 8 inches (20 cm) tall, it is similar to the regular Java fern plant but has finely branched leaf tips.